McMaster University: Research

 Other research institutes operated by the university include the Origins Institute, the McMaster Manufacturing Research Institute, and the Brockhouse Institute for Materials Research (BIMR).
 BIMR was created in 1960 by Howard Petch, the institute was named after McMaster alumnus Bertram Brockhouse.
 The BIMR is an interdisciplinary research organization with the mandate to develop, support, and co-ordinate all materials research related activities at McMaster.
 Its membership of 123 faculty members is drawn from 13 departments in the Faculties of Science, Engineering, and Health Sciences, as well as several Canadian and international universities.
 Facilities of the BIMR include the Canadian Centre for Electron Microscopy, Centre for Crystal Growth, McMaster Analytical Xray Facility, Electronic and Magnetic Characterization Facility, and the Photonics Research Laboratories.
 The Canadian Centre for Electron Microscopy is home to the world's most powerful electron microscope; the Titan 80–300 cubed microscope has a magnification of 14 million and is used for material, medical, and nanotechnology research.

 The Biology Greenhouse holds 217 plants in a 780 m2 facility, and is used as a teaching and research facility by the Department of Biology.
 In addition to maintaining its permanent collection, the Biology Greenhouse also grows plants for both short-term research studies.
+In 2024, a new 1,060-square-metre (11,400 sq ft) greenhouse, housing over 200 plant species, was opened to replace the Biology Greenhouse.

 In addition, the university also operates the McMaster Nuclear Reactor, used for nuclear science and engineering research since 1959.
-The university regularly acquires an operating license for the reactor from the Canadian Nuclear Safety Commission, with the latest 10-year license issued on 1 July 2014.
+The university regularly acquires an operating license for the reactor from the Canadian Nuclear Safety Commission, with the latest 20-year license issued on June 12, 2024, valid until June 30, 2044.
 The swimming pool reactor is used for research, educational, and commercial applications such as neutron radiography, and medical radioisotope production; including 60 per cent of the world's supply of iodine-125, an isotope used in nuclear medicine to treat prostate cancer.
 The production of molybdenum-99 has occasionally been moved to the university's reactor, when production at the National Research Universal reactor was temporarily halted.

 The strength of nuclear science at McMaster was augmented in 1968 under the presidency of Dr. H.G.
 Thode by the construction of a 10MV Model FN Tandem particle accelerator.
 The 3MV Model KN single-ended accelerator was added the same year.
 The academic direction of the laboratory fell to the Physics Department in the early days, as it was primarily a nuclear structure laboratory.
 During the next 28 years, the nuclear research effort was extensive, with hundreds of graduate students trained and many publications generated.